cambridge-ceu/GitHub-matters/docs/NOTES.md

 # cd docs
 # make build
 ```
+For update to 4.x, run `gem update jekyll` and specify `gem "jekyll", "~> 4.0"` in Gemfile.
+Some useful modules include kramdown-parser-gfm, github-pages.

 When there is a conflict with `Gemfile`, we could use
 ```bash
 mkdir docs